Capital punishment in Japan

 Capital punishment is a legal penalty in Japan.
-The Penal Code of Japan and several laws list 14 capital crimes.
-In practice, though, it is applied only for aggravated murder.
+The Penal Code of Japan and several laws list 14 capital crimes, though in practice it is applied only for aggravated murder.
 Executions are carried out by long drop hanging, and take place at one of the seven execution chambers located in major cities across the country.
 The only crime punishable by a mandatory death sentence is instigation of foreign aggression.

 Death sentences are usually passed in cases of multiple murders, although there have been some extremely grave cases where individuals who committed a single murder have been sentenced to death and executed, such as those involving torture, extreme brutality or kidnapping with a demand for ransom.

 Between January 2000 and July 2022, 98 inmates have been executed in Japan.
-As of 28 June 2025, 105 death row inmates were awaiting execution.
-The most recent execution was that of Takahiro Shiraishi on 27 June 2025.
+As of 21 August 2026, 100 death row inmates were awaiting execution.
+The most recent execution was that of Sunao Takami on 21 August 2026 for the arson-murder of five people in a 2009 pachinko parlor fire.

 Japan is one of four developed democracies worldwide to actively apply the death penalty.
 (Note: Alongside the United States, the Republic of China (Taiwan) and Singapore.
 Further, South Korea formally retains as well as issues sentences for the death penalty, but a moratorium on carrying out executions has been in place since 1998.
 Additionally, Japan and the United States comprise two out of the "Group of Seven" nations that carry out capital punishment.)
 In 2025, a government survey showed that about 83.1% of the Japanese population supports the death penalty.
 The figure was a 2.3% increase from a survey taken five years prior.